Step 1: Go Keto for five days

 My vitamin C formula – either tablets or powder, gives 3mg of zinc and 50mg of black elderberry extract per 1 gram of vitamin C. So, if you take 10 in a day you’re getting 30mg of zinc and 500mg of black elderberry, which is optimal short-term.

 Immune-friendly foods include carrots, beetroot, sweet potatoes, berries (can buy these frozen when they are not in season), garlic and shiitake mushrooms.
 Eat what you can raw, and lightly steam the rest.
-Avoid frying anything as this introduces harmful free radicals that increase your toxic load.
+Avoid frying anything as this introduces harmful Free radicals are molecules produced when the body breaks down food or by environmental exposure to things like cigarette smoke, pollution and radiation.
+Free radicals… that increase your toxic load.
 Herbs and spices contain immune-supporting nutrients – for example, add turmeric to rice; grate ginger into stir fries or on to vegetables or make tea from it.
 My vitamin C also includes ginger.
 I juice ginger and make ice cubes so you can pop one in boiling water, add a shot of Blueberry or CherryActive when you fancy a hot drink or if you have a sore throat.
 Avoid sugar – it can suppress the immune system.

 Further information can be found in my book Boost Your Immune System.